 - The obligation to inform recipients begins when ECHA publishes a candidate list of highly concerning substances on its website.

 - Article 33 pertains to items made or brought in post-listing, and extends to pre-listing items in stock at suppliers.

 How you can obtain information?

-Article suppliers will be obliged for Candidate list substances determination in articles according to article 33.
-Usually the manufacturer know what they articles are composed from.
-This does not necessarily mean that they know the detailed composition of substances and preparations in the articles they sell.
-SMDS contain information about the presence of substances which are already classified as dangerous, but not the exact concentrations of the substances.
+Article suppliers will be obliged to determine Candidate list substances in articles, as per Article 33.
+Typically, manufacturers are aware of their articles’ composition.
+However, this doesn’t necessarily imply knowledge of detailed substance and preparation composition in the articles they sell.
+MSDS contain information about the presence of substances which are already classified as dangerous, but not the exact concentrations of the substances.
 Relevant information can be gathered by up and down communicating trough the supply chain.

 Communication up the supply chain